siumhossain/quizzler_app_flutter/README.md

 # quizzler

-A question and ans application.Where user give ans of particular question and user can see is there question is right or wrong
+A question and ans application.Where user give ans of particular question and user can see is there question is right or wrong🤷.

 ## Getting Started